 - Three professional references

-- An interview with program faculty
+- A successful, personal interview with Augsburg Nursing faculty

 The number of applicants admitted to the DNP program will be limited and based on availability of faculty members who share a student’s practice interests and goals.
 Meeting the minimum admission criteria does not ensure that an applicant will be admitted to the program.